 Copay or Copayment – An amount of money that a person must pay for services like prescriptions or visits.
 OHP members do not have copays.
 Private health insurance and Medicare sometimes have copays.

-Care Coordination – A service that gives you education, support and community resources.
+Care Coordination – A service every member can access that gives you education, support and community resources.
 It helps you work on your health and find your way in the health care system.

 <Civil Action> – A lawsuit filed to get payment.
 This is not a lawsuit for a crime.
 Some examples are personal injury, bill collection, medical malpractice, and fraud.